WAaronD/FreeWILLI_wasd/README.md

 ##### **Tunable Parameters**
 - **DBSCAN Parameters** (`eps`, `min_samples`): Control how closely detections must be clustered to form a track.
+- **Clustering Interval (seconds)** (`clusterIntervalSeconds`): Defines how often the clustering algorithm runs to group detected sources.
+A higher value reduces computational load but may delay updates to active tracks.
+- **Clustering Window Duration (seconds)** (`clusterWindowSeconds`): Specifies the time span of recent data considered in each clustering iteration.
+A longer window allows for more stable clustering but may include outdated detections.
 - **Track Inactivity Threshold**: Specifies the maximum duration a tracked source can remain unassociated across clustering iterations before being considered lost and removed.

 ### Runtime Configuration

+### **Configuration Variables**
+The program's runtime behavior is controlled by JSON configuration files stored in the ```config_files/``` directory.
+These files specify parameters for network communication, signal processing, tracking, and neural network inference.
+Users can adjust these settings to customize system behavior without modifying or recompiling the code.

+- **`enableIntegrationTesting`**: Enables or disables integration testing mode.
+Set to `true` to run CI/CD integration tests, otherwise `false`.

+- **`logDirectory`**: Specifies the directory where logs and output files will be stored.

+- **`networkIPAddress`**: Defines the IP address for network communication.
+Use `"self"` for local execution.

+- **`networkPort`**: The port number on which the program will listen for incoming data.

+- **`useFirmware1240WithIMU`**: Indicates whether to use firmware version 1240 with IMU support.
+Set to `true` if using IMU-enhanced firmware.

+- **`speedOfSound_mps`**: The assumed speed of sound in meters per second (m/s), used for TDOA and DOA calculations.

+- **`timeDomainDetector`**: The selected detection method applied in the time domain.
+Options include `"None"`, `"PeakAmplitude"`, etc.

+- **`timeDomainThreshold`**: Defines the threshold value used in time domain detection for identifying relevant signal events.

+- **`frequencyDomainStrategy`**: Specifies the strategy for frequency domain processing.
+Options include `"None"`, `"Filter"`, etc.

+- **`frequencyDomainDetector`**: The selected detection method applied in the frequency domain.
+Options include `"None"`, `"AverageEnergy"`, etc.

+- **`frequencyDomainThreshold`**: Defines the threshold value used in frequency domain detection for filtering out weak signals.

+- **`filterWeightsFile`**: Path to the filter coefficient file used for frequency domain filtering.

+- **`receiverPositionsFile`**: Path to the file containing hydrophone or receiver positions used for DOA estimation.

+- **`enableTracking`**: Enables or disables multi-target tracking.
+Set to `true` to activate tracking functionality.

+- **`clusteringIntervalSeconds`**: Defines how often the clustering algorithm runs to group detected sources, in seconds.

+- **`clusteringWindowSeconds`**: Specifies the time span of recent data considered in each clustering iteration, in seconds.

+- **`onnxModelPath`**: Path to the ONNX model used for neural network inference.

+- **`onnxNormalizationParams`**: Path to the JSON file containing normalization parameters for preprocessing inputs to the ONNX model.

 ### Directory Structure